Transcendental number

 In mathematics, a transcendental number is a real or complex number that is not algebraic: that is, not the root of a non-zero polynomial with integer (or, equivalently, rational) coefficients.
 The best-known transcendental numbers are π and e.
 The quality of a number being transcendental is called transcendence.

-Though only a few classes of transcendental numbers are known, partly because it can be extremely difficult to show that a given number is transcendental, transcendental numbers are not rare: indeed, almost all real and complex numbers are transcendental, since the algebraic numbers form a countable set, while the set of real numbers $\R$ and the set of complex numbers $\C$ are both uncountable sets, and therefore larger than any countable set.
+Only a few classes of transcendental numbers are known, because it can be difficult to show that a number is transcendental, but transcendental numbers are not rare.
+Indeed, almost all real and complex numbers are transcendental, since the algebraic numbers are countable, while the real numbers $\R$ and complex numbers $\C$ are both uncountable, and therefore larger than any countable set.

-All transcendental real numbers (also known as real transcendental numbers or transcendental irrational numbers) are irrational numbers, since all rational numbers are algebraic.
+All transcendental real numbers (also known as real transcendental numbers or transcendental irrational numbers) are irrational, since all rational numbers are algebraic.
 The converse is not true: Not all irrational numbers are transcendental.
 Hence, the set of real numbers consists of non-overlapping sets of rational, algebraic irrational, and transcendental real numbers.
 For example, the square root of 2 is an irrational number, but it is not a transcendental number as it is a root of the polynomial equation x^{2} − 2 = 0.
-The golden ratio (denoted $\varphi$ or $\phi$) is another irrational number that is not transcendental, as it is a root of the polynomial equation x^{2} − x − 1 = 0.